chaoszhang/ASTER/README/astral-pro.md

 ./astral-pro
 ```

 This will give you a list of options available.
-Windows program name should include `.exe` extension.
+On Windows, replace `./astral-pro` with `.\astral-pro.exe`.

 To find the species tree with input gene trees from in a file called `INPUT_FILE`, use: